 Opening an online boutique with no money at all is pretty tricky.
 But even if you’ve only got a little bit of cash, you’ll be able to get started, no problem!

-All the website builders in this guide offer very reasonable ecommerce plans that allow you to start selling online quickly, so you’ll make your money back in no time!
+All the builders in this guide offer very reasonable ecommerce plans that allow you to start selling online quickly, so you’ll make your money back in no time!

 When it comes to choosing the best plan for you, it’s easy to feel bogged down by all the technical terms out there that you haven’t quite got to grips with yet.

 We’re here to help you figure out what they all mean.
-You’ll then be able to work out exactly what you need from your website builder in order to start your online boutique.
+You’ll then be able to work out exactly what you need from your builder in order to start your online boutique.

 But before we get too technical, we recommend asking yourself the following questions about what you really want when opening an online boutique: